matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

     auto &bar = Create< Bar >();
 }
 ```
-This looks much compacter, but unfortunately requires us to know all resource types in advance which will not always be the case.
+This looks much more compact, but unfortunately requires us to know all resource types in advance which will not always be the case.

 Ideally, we would like to write something like this: